AchrafKassioui/Learning-SpriteKit/README.md

 🔴 Frame End: 768395874.803363
 ```

-If you continue logging, you'll notice the the touch began event is always fired *after* a frame end and *before* a frame start.
+If you continue logging, you'll notice that the touches began event is always fired *after* a frame end and *before* a frame start.

 This means that the code called by the touch callback runs before any code called by the `update` function of SpriteKit.
 You can assume that touch events are captured while the frame render is on screen, i.e. after `didFinishUpdate` of the current frame and before the `update` of the next frame.